Hik289/llm-layer-importance/README.md

 ### Layer Pruning Experiments

-For comprehensive layer pruning experiments, use the following scripts:
+For the full layer-pruning suite, use the following scripts:

 ```bash
 # Enhanced layer pruning